Know Yourself: Can You Change Your Stripes?

 Although we are a mixture of many personality traits, Hunt teaches that we have a primary and secondary type that predominates.

-The test to the right will determine you primary personality 'bird' type.
+The test below will determine your primary personality 'bird' type.
 For a complete profile I highly recommend his website resources.

 On the Contextual Independence of Personality Christopher S. Nave, University of California, Riverside, Department of Psychology